 Pre-approval is required for any courses taken at another university or during study abroad programs.
 To count courses towards the minor, students must submit the course information through XCAT for pre-approval.No credit will be considered after completion of a course taken elsewhere.

-Students interested in declaring the Neuroscience minor should complete the Minor Application and meet with an advisor during advising hours.
-Download Application for a Minor.
+Students interested in declaring the Neuroscience minor should complete the following steps in order:

-BIBB 109 - Introduction to Brain and Behavior, is a pre-requisite for all upper-division BBB courses and must be taken before additional BIBB coursework.
+NRSC 1110 (BIBB 109) - Introduction to Brain and Behavior, is a pre-requisite for all upper-division NRSC/BIBB courses and must be taken before additional NRSC/BIBB coursework.

-Three Additional BIBB Courses: Any 3 additional BIBB courses
+Three Additional NRSC Courses: Any 3 additional NRSC/BIBB courses

 Four Additional Elective Courses*:

-# All students must take two semesters to count toward the minor.
-Only two credit units of physics may be counted toward the minor.
-The lab portion of this course (1 c.u.) may be used to satisfy general SAS elective requirements
+# Only two credit units of physics may be counted toward the minor.
+The lab portions of this course (0.5 c.u. each) may be used to satisfy general SAS elective requirements.